 \demo{Assume that $F$ is cyclic.
 If $F$ contains one junior element of order $8,15,16,20$, or $24$, then by Corollary \ref{cor-allelements}, all junior elements have the same order and we use Lemma \ref{lem-cycliconegen} to conclude.

-Else, the junior elements of $F$ each have order $4$ or $12$.
+Otherwise, the junior elements of $F$ each have order $4$ or $12$.
 If there are no junior elements of order 12, Lemma \ref{lem-cycliconegen} concludes again.
-If there is a junior element $g$ of order 12, then a quick computation from Lemma \ref{lem-allelements} shows that $g^3$ is the only junior element of order 4 in $F$, and thus the junior elements of order 12 actually generate $F$ too, so we conclude by Lemma \ref{lem-cycliconegen}.}
+If there is a junior element $g$ of order 12, then a quick computation from Lemma \ref{lem-allelements} shows that $g^3$ is the only junior element of order 4 in $F$, and thus the set of the junior elements of order 12 actually generates $F$ too, so we conclude by Lemma \ref{lem-cycliconegen} again.}